Can I Deduct Health Insurance Premiums? It Depends

 What Is the Standard Medical Deduction?

 There is no standard “medical” deduction.
-It is simply called a standard deduction.
+It is simply called a standard deduction and does not include medical expenses you may incur.
 For the 2019 tax year, the deductions are:

 - $12,200 for single taxpayers, or married couples filing income taxes separately.

 - $18,830 for head of households (single individual who pays more than half of the cost of keeping up a home)